cypress-io/cypress-documentation/content/guides/references/trade-offs.md

 end-to-end test that provides 100% confidence that the two clients can communicate with each other.

-### Same-origin
+### Navigation Rules

-::include{file=partials/single-domain-workaround.md}

-Each test is limited to only visiting the domains that are determined to be of the same-origin rule.
+By itself, Cypress limits each test to only visiting domains that are considered to be same superdomain to one another.
+If a navigation occurs that does not meet the same superdomain rule, the [`cy.origin`](/api/commands/origin) command must be used to execute assertions inside the newly navigated origin.

-What is same-origin?
+But what is same superdomain?
+It is actually very similar to that of same origin!
 Two URLs have the same origin if the protocol, port (if specified), and host are the same for both.
-Cypress automatically handles hosts of the same superdomain by injecting the [`document.domain`](https://developer.mozilla.org/en-US/docs/Web/API/Document/domain) property into the visited `text/html` pages, so a host of the same superdomain is considered fine.
+Cypress automatically handles hosts of the same superdomain by injecting the [`document.domain`](https://developer.mozilla.org/en-US/docs/Web/API/Document/domain) property into the visited `text/html` pages.
+This is why navigations without the use of the [`cy.origin`](/api/commands/origin) command are solely scope to same superdomain.

-Given the URLs below, all have the same-origin compared to `https://www.cypress.io`.
+Given the URLs below, all have the same superdomain compared to `https://www.cypress.io`.

 - `https://cypress.io`
 - `https://docs.cypress.io`
 - `https://example.cypress.io/commands/querying`

-The URLs below, however, will have different origins compared to `https://www.cypress.io`.
+The URLs below, however, will have different superdomains/origins compared to `https://www.cypress.io`.

 - `http://www.cypress.io` (Different protocol)